Why you Should Always Tell Your Lawyer the Truth

 Every case has strong points and weaknesses.
 Some pieces of evidence will be favourable and some will not.
 You should speak with your lawyer and develop a strategy to deal with these.
 Your lawyer needs to know about the bad parts as much as the good parts, so that they can give you the best advice and be well prepared as the case progresses.
 Generally speaking a lawyer can deal with the weak points in your case.
 If they cannot, the time to find that out is at the beginning.

 Credibility issues can also cause ethical issues for your lawyers, and might affect how they can conduct the case or whether they can act at all.
 A credibility issue could potentially cause your lawyer to withdraw from your case.
 The Code of Professional Conduct prevents a lawyer from knowingly assisting or permitting the client to do anything that the lawyer considers to be dishonest or dishonourable or from knowingly attempting to deceive a tribunal or influencing the course of justice by offering false evidence.
 A lawyer may not be able to call a witness if they have grounds to believe that witness will be untruthful, worse yet a lawyer might need to withdraw from a case if failing to do so would permit a client to be dishonest.
+If a lawyer withdraws, you are left to find new representation mid-lawsuit, which delays your claim and signals to the other side that something is wrong.

 Court Cost Considerations

-If a party perjures themselves or knowingly leads false evidence this can lead to an award of costs increased costs.
-In Ontario we have a “loser pays” system with respect to court costs.
-Generally costs are awarded on one of two scales “partial-indemnity costs” being the lower scale, and “substantial indemnity costs” being the higher scale.
+If a party perjures themselves or knowingly leads false evidence this can lead to an award of increased costs.
+In Ontario we have a "loser pays" system with respect to court costs.
+Generally costs are awarded on one of two scales: "partial-indemnity costs" being the lower scale, and "substantial indemnity costs" being the higher scale.
 If a court finds a party has been untruthful it could be a factor in awarding increased costs.
-In Hawley v.
-Bapoo, for example, the court held that “the costs sanction is one of the few ways a court can signal its disapproval of such conduct and make it clear to other litigants that it will not be condoned”.

 Finally, telling the truth is also the easiest thing to do.
 If you tell a lie, even what you perceive to be a little white lie, it can be hard to keep the story straight.
 The best course is to avoid those problems and just be honest, truthful, and forthright throughout your case.
 Because the truth never changes.